 - ButtonsX button designer – if you’d ever want to add a button in your blog post, ButtonsX is a simple and good plugin to do that with.
 You can create buttons in different styles and sizes, leading to any link you want.
 Most of the design features are for Premium users only but I’m sure you could make it work with the basic version just as well.

 - Better Click To Tweet – Although your blog can fully function without this plugin, you can increase your post shares by giving an easy option to tweet/share your posts.
 This plugin also makes your post easier to read – separating a rather big chunk of text into smaller parts if you put these tweetable quotes in between.
 I see it as a nice design feature!

 - Widgets on Pages – I found this plugin just recently when I wanted an easy to use option for my website design improvements.
 Most themes have several Widgets – Footer, Header, Sidebar.
 Some have more, others – less.
 And they work only where they’re supposed to be.
 But what if you want to add a Widget on your Page or in your Post?
 You can do that with Widgets on Pages!

 - WP Forms Lite – It’s so far my favorite Contact form plugin for WordPress.
 I’ve had several issues with many different plugins.
 Some are hard to set up, others can crush or their design is not as aesthetic as I’d like.
 WP Forms Lite is a simple to use and well-designed plugin for your WP contact forms!

 I hope you’ve found what you were searching for!
 When starting a new website, always make sure to check out what plugins come with your theme.
 Most likely, they will be the first must-have WordPress plugins in your case.

 If you’re seeking any specific plugin, just Google it and it might be your lucky day.
 As said, there really are MANY different plugins for all kinds of needs.
-You just have to dig.
+You just have to do your research.